SumanthRH/personal-website/content/project/estimation/index.md

 ---
 title: Defending against adversarial attacks through model uncertainty
 summary: Studied different measures and methods of quantifying uncertainty in deep neural nets.
-I got learn about reasoning with uncertainty and relate that to adversarial attacks!
+I got to learn about reasoning with uncertainty and relate that to adversarial attacks!
 tags:
   - ML
 date: 2020-03-01